Is It Closed or Close?

 The Difference Between Fellowship and Friendship

 There is one critical distinction you must make, the distinction between friendship and fellowship.
 Fellowship is not between individuals but altars.
 Fellowship is not between my heart and your heart but between your altar and my altar.
-Friendship is about you liking me and me liking you.
+Friendship is about your liking me and my liking you.
 Fellowship is about whether or not we believe, teach, and confess the same things.

 We Take Your Confession of Faith Seriously

-But What if I'm a Member of the ELCA?
+But What if I’m a Member of the ELCA, LCMS, WELS, or ELS?

 Because you won’t commune me does that mean you think I’m going to hell?